 Because this General Permit will be issued to thousands of construction sites across the State, the Regional Water Boards retain discretionary authority over certain issues that may arise from the discharges in their respective regions.
 This General Permit does not grant the Regional Water Boards any authority they do not otherwise have; rather, it merely emphasizes that the Regional Water Boards can take specific actions related to this General Permit.
 For example, the Regional Water Boards will be enforcing this General Permit and may need to adjust some requirements for a discharger based on the discharger’s compliance history.

-J. Construction Activities Covered
+I.J.
+Construction Activities Covered

-1. General Activities Covered
+I.J.1.
+General Activities Covered

 Construction activity phases (demolition and pre-development site preparation, grading and land development, streets and utilities, vertical construction, and final landscaping and site stabilization) can impact a construction site’s runoff sediment supply, pollutant loading, and transport characteristics.
 These modifications can occur both during and after the construction phase and, without proper controls, such as the requirements set forth in this General Permit, could result in significant degradation of the established water body beneficial uses in California.
 The primary stormwater pollutant at construction sites is excess sediment.
 Excess sediment can cloud the water and reduce the amount of sunlight reaching aquatic plants, clog fish gills, smother aquatic habitat and spawning areas, and impede navigation in our waterways.
 Sediment also transports other pollutants such as nutrients, metals, oils, and greases, and pesticides.
 In addition to sediment, other pollutants that are commonly associated with construction activities include, but are not limited to, pollutants from cement, stucco, paints, cleaning materials, general debris, chemicals associated with historical structures mobilized through demolition, historical contamination chemicals in soil mobilized by construction disturbance, and other construction related products easily transported by stormwater runoff.
 Dischargers can reduce and avoid the effects of these pollutants on water quality through better construction site design and use of best management practices (BMPs).